MusicalPatterns/cli/README.md

 Replaces the common configuration files in your repo with the current standards for Musical Patterns.

+`musical-patterns share_file`

+Shares a specific file from here into your repo.
+This is the command that `share_config` uses for each file.

 `musical-patterns ship MSG="improves the tests"`

 The omni-command.